vzcodes/chess-lectures-fall-2025/slides/week1/week1.md

 - **October:** 3, 10, 17, 24
 - **November:** 7, 14, 21, 28

+All hosted in the Bickersteth Room of Hart House

 ---

 # Lesson Topics by Week

-1. Introduction, Overview, lecture on GM Magnus Carlson
+1. Introduction, Overview, lecture on GM Magnus Carlsen
 2. Lecture on GM Hikaru Nakamura
 3. Lecture on GM Judit Polgar
 4. Lecture on GM Hans Niemann